-On 9 October 2018, the Office of Financial Sanctions Implementation (OFSI), part of HM Treasury, renewed the final designations of the following entities:
+The Office of Financial Sanctions Implementation (OFSI), part of HM Treasury, has renewed the final designation for the following individual.

 RENEWAL OF FINAL DESIGNATION

 a.k.a: (1) ABBAS, Adam, Del, Toro (2) ALHARETH, Abo (3) FAWAZ, Khaled (4) HAMAWI, Abu (5) HAMWI, Abu (6) HARES, Abu (7) HARETH, Abu (8) KHALED, Abu (9) NAEEM, Mohammed, Fawaz.

 Other Information: Address: Formerly London, United Kingdom, W12.
 UK listing only.
 KHALED is assessed to have left the UK and travelled to Syria to engage in Islamist extremist activities on behalf of ISIL.
 It is assessed that he is now in Turkey.